Special Session on Indexing, Retrieval, Annotation and Mining in Earth Observation (IR4EO)

 Submissions should be sent via easychair and follow the IEEE format (see CBMI call).
 Each submission will be peer reviewed by at least 3 PC members (general PC and special session PC).
 The title of the submission should include “(SS on IR4EO)” to avoid misclassification.

-Begüm Demir is associate professor at the University of Trento (Italy).
+Begüm Demir is a Professor at the Faculty of Electrical Engineering and Computer Science, Technische Universität Berlin (Germany).
 In 2017, she got an (ERC) Starting Grant with the project « BigEarth – Accurate and Scalable Processing of Big Data in Earth Observation ».

 Session programme committee members